SyedDanishAhmed/Landmark-Image-Recognition/README.md

 # Landmark-Image-Recognition
 Implement a 2D-CNN model to recognize landmarks using images.
+The goal is to classify landmark images into one of the 10 categories below.

 0. St. Stephan's Cathedral, Austria
 1. Teide, Spain